-Cryptocurrency Energy Rating/Time Theoretical lower bound Estimated Theoretical upper bound Bitcoin network power demand Daily (GW) Annualised (TWh) 8.73 76.56 14.18 124.27 25.09 219.94 Ethereum network power demand Daily(kW) Annualised (GWh) 269.39 2.36 830.59 7.28 1984.62 17.40 presents an actual energy consumption monitoring process that preludes that of PoA.
-Moreover, Fig. 20 is another realistic visualization produced by the UCL Centre for Blockchain on an energy consumption comparison chart [249].
-PoA is inherently more energy-efficient than PoW, but quantifying the exact energy consumption for a PoA-based blockchain is challenging, and it varies based on the specifics of the implementation, the hardware used by the validators, the network's overall activity, and other factors.
+Note as a clear disclaimer: The data used in Table 10 and graph in Fig. 19 are hypothetical and are meant for illustrative purposes.
+Actual energy consumption figures might differ based on numerous factors.
+However, the Cambridge Bitcoin Electricity Consumption Index [252] presents an actual energy consumption monitoring process that preludes that of PoA.
+Moreover, Fig. 20 is another realistic visualization produced by the UCL Centre for Blockchain on energy consumption comparison chart [270].
+Proof of Authority (PoA) is inherently more energy-efficient than PoW, but quantifying the exact energy consumption for a PoA-based blockchain is challenging, and it would vary based on the specifics of the implementation, the hardware used by the validators, the network's overall activity, and other factors.
 There is no widely recognized and dedicated site similar to the CBECI that tracks energy consumption specifically for PoA-based blockchain systems.
 Most of the discussions around blockchain energy consumption focus on PoW because of its significant energy demands.
 PoA, being more energy-efficient, does not attract the same level of scrutiny or detailed tracking.
 Some individual projects or chains that utilise PoA might provide their energy consumption estimates or benchmarks, but these would be specific to that particular chain and not a general measure of PoA's energy consumption.

-Comparison of energy consumption of different consensus mechanisms.
+Comparison of energy consumption of different consensus mechanisms

-Consensus mechanism Estimated energy consumption (TWh/ year) Proof-of-Work (Bitcoin-like) 120 Proof-of-Stake (Ethereum 2.0-like) 5 Proof-of-Authority (Hyperledger Fabric- like) 0.05
+Consensus Mechanism Estimated Energy Consumption (TWh/year) Proof of Work (Bitcoin-like) 120 Proof of Stake (Ethereum 2.0-like) 5 Proof of Authority (Hyperledger Fabric-like) 0.05